3/7/2019 6:03 PM

 With all the information it brings together, the AW site is a terrific resource and is well-deserving of the financial support that it seeks from site users.
 (Although the site is open to all, it's programmed to ping you mercilessly if you don’t pony up.)
 Because we* do contribute funds it—at least I do, and I hope you do too—we certainly have good grounds for speaking up and for expecting remediation to come reasonably soon.

-The CCA ponies up $100 a year to AW.
+* The CCA ponies up $100 a year to AW, which we think is an effective voice for boaters nationwide.